 Search for charities register

-Search the register for charities approved to collect donations in Tasmania
+Search now for a charity registered to collect donations in Tasmania

 Incorporated Associations and companies registered in Tasmania are not included in this list.

 Collecting for a charitable purpose means any request for a donation made: